Hello and welcome to the Unitarian Universalist Congregation of the Hudson Valley’s Religious Exploration community! We are happy to have you with us.

 How do these values offer us both challenge and comfort?
 What might it mean to place them at the center of our living and loving?
 What promise do they hold for us individually as well as collectively?
 These are some of questions that will guide and bless our journey in the year ahead.

-As youth leave childhood and enter their teen years, here at UUCHV we honor this transition with the COA program.
-Coming of Age is a 2 year program which focuses on helping middle school youth identify their guiding values and unique spiritual beliefs.
+As youth leave childhood and enter their teen years, we honor this transition with the Coming of Age (COA) program.
+COA is a 2 year program which focuses on helping middle school youth identify their guiding values and unique spiritual beliefs.
 Rather than asking young people to affirm a creed, we ask them to think carefully about what they hold to be true, and the principles that guide their choices.

-The participating youth will be supported on this journey by our minister (Rev Daniel), DRE (Jane) and volunteer facilitators and members from our congregation.
+The participating youth will be supported on this journey by our minister (Rev. Daniel), Director of Religious Exploration (Jane), and volunteer facilitators and members from our congregation.

 Across religions and cultures, people honor the transition from childhood to youth with ritual (for example, Confirmation in the Christian faith and Bar/Bat Mitzvah in the Jewish faith).
-This year, we honor this transition with a Coming of Age ceremony.
+We honor this transition with a Coming of Age ceremony.

 Social Action